lara-zeus/popover/docs/getting-started/installation.md

     ->toggleable()

     // main options
-    ->trigger('click') // support click and hover
+    ->color('pink') // coloring, and its accept a closure too ->trigger('click') // support click and hover
     ->placement('right') // for more: https://alpinejs.dev/plugins/anchor#positioning
     ->offset(10) // int px, for more: https://alpinejs.dev/plugins/anchor#offset